 What it Means to Be the Standard?

 If you were a long distance runner, it would be your pace that others try to run at.
-If you were a student, it would be your grade that the grading curve was based on.
+If you were a student, for example in Spanish, it would be your grade that the grading curve was based on.
 Essentially, being the standard is a combination of high-performance, a pleasant attitude, and stellar leadership.

 PERFORMANCE.
 You purposely set the performance standard that must be followed by others.
 For instance, if you’re in sales and the team average for closing deals is three per month, well, you exceed that number on a consistent basis showing that the bar was set too low (without saying a word – your performance speaks for you).
 This may ruffle the feathers of your peers initially (like the email I shared above), but in the end, you create a lasting impression; showing that your personal brand represents high-performance.
 This gets the attention of leadership and has the potential to put you in line with new opportunities.

 The “performance/being standard” philosophy applies regardless of the line of work.
 It’s not the easy route.
 The easy route is blending in with mediocrity, which has far less benefits.

 ATTITUDE.
 It’s about more than just raising the bar of performance.
 Also tied in is the ability to be pleasant despite the possibility of being in a negative environment.
 This alone has gotten me promotions with significant pay increases.
 There’s something about being a source of good energy.